ggerganov/llama.cpp/README.md

 Status:
 * Quantization works except for Q_K_ types
 * CUDA not yet functional
+* context size calculation not proper (cuda as well as cpu)

 It appears the Q5 Falcon 40B inference time on CPU is as fast as the A100 fp16 inference time at 2 tk/second